maxsivry/Asteroids/README.md

 # Summary
-This is a basic asteroids game written entirely in C++ using GLUT and Open GL for grpahics.
+This is a basic asteroids game written entirely in C++ using GLUT and Open GL for graphics.
 I made this game with Matt Rieger.
 We used starter code provided by Lisa Dion.

 Note: